Tribe chairman charged with bribery in casino development

-Joseph Bonavolonta, the head of the FBI’s Boston office, said Cromwell is accused of using his position as chairman to extort tens of thousands of dollars in bribes from DeQuattro, who owns an architecture-and-design company in Providence.
+Both pleaded not guilty to bribery charges during a videoconference Friday.
+Cromwell, a 55-year-old Attleboro resident, also pleaded not guilty to extortion charges.
+A Boston federal court judge released them on $25,000 in unsecured bond until their next court date.

-Between 2014 and 2017, authorities said DeQuattro provided Cromwell with payments and other benefits valued at nearly $60,000 in exchange for nearly $5 million in contracts with the tribe’s gaming authority, which Cromwell heads.
+Between 2014 and 2017, prosecutors said DeQuattro provided Cromwell with payments and other benefits valued at nearly $60,000 in exchange for nearly $5 million in construction contracts with the tribe.

-The indictment alleges Cromwell spent all of the money on personal expenses, including payments to his mistress.
-DeQuattro also purchased Cromwell a home gym and paid for a weekend stay at a Boston hotel for his birthday, according to the indictment.
+They said Cromwell spent all of the money on personal expenses, including payments to his mistress.
+DeQuattro also provided Cromwell a home gym system and paid for a weekend stay at a Boston hotel for Cromwell’s birthday, according to prosecutors.

-“Many American Indians face a host of difficult financial and social issues,” U.S. Attorney for Massachusetts Andrew Lelling said in a statement.
+“Many American Indians face a host of difficult financial and social issues,” U.S. Attorney for Massachusetts Andrew Lelling, whose office is prosecuting the case, said in a statement.
 “They require — and deserve — real leadership.
 But it appears that Cromwell’s priority was not to serve his people, but to line his own pockets.”

-Cromwell, his lawyer, and a lawyer for DeQuattro didn’t respond to emails seeking comment.
-The defendants are scheduled to appear in Boston federal court by videoconference later Friday.
+Cromwell’s lawyer Timothy Flaherty said in statement that his client denies the allegations.

-The tribe said in a statement it’s “deeply concerned” about the charges and that its council will be holding an emergency meeting Friday to take immediate action.
-It didn’t elaborate.
+“He is a man of principle, a man of faith, and he is a transformational leader,” Flaherty said.

 The Cape Cod-based tribe traces its ancestry to the Native Americans who shared a fall harvest meal with the Pilgrims in 1621.
 It gained federal recognition in 2007 and had more than 300 acres placed into federal trust and declared its sovereign reservation in 2016 under then-President Barack Obama’s administration.